vo-hong-thanh/NeuralStocInference/README.md

 # NeuralStocInference
-Deep neural network for stochastic inference of biochemical reactions
+Deep neural learning for stochastic inference of biochemical reactions